Build a Gauss Rifle!

 Recommended Project Supplies

-- Build a Gauss Rifle Kit (1).
-Includes:
+- Build a Gauss Rifle Kit, available from our partner

 - Wooden dowels, 16 inches long and ⅜ inch diameter (2)